 - Standard Capital Equipment requisitions are created and routed by the requester for approval.
 The DPA must be included as an approver on the routing list and should be the first approver to prevent unnecessary delays.

-- Orders that equal or exceed $25,000 are routed to a buyer in Purchasing & Contracts.
+- Orders that equal or exceed $25,000 (after taxes and fees) are routed to a buyer in Purchasing & Contracts.
 Competitive bids and/or a completed Single/Source Justification form must be attached.

 - Changes to a Capital Equipment Purchase Order (PO) must be made using the Standard Non-Catalog Change Order-Capital template (not the Standard Change Order category).
 The requester must note the original PO number in the item description for the change to be processed.